 Course content - What will you be studying?

-This course will be studying two distinct historical periods and as a department we are excited by what is on offer.
-Firstly, we will be studying Germany and the topic is titled "Living In Germany 1919 -1945".
-We will be studying the rise of Hitler, the circumstances that led to the emergence of the Nazis as a political party and the reasons why they came to power.
-A focus will be what it was like to live and work under the Nazii regime.
+On our history course we are excited to be studying two distinct historical periods.
+The first period is titled "Living in Germany 1919 -1945".
+We will be studying the rise of Hitler, the circumstances that led to the emergence of the Nazis as a political party and the how they came to power.
+The focus will be what it was like to live and work under the Nazi regime.
 We will also look at how World War Two impacted on German society and how the Nazis responded.
 There will be a strong focus on the treatment of minority groups, the targeting of the Jewish population and antisemitism.

-“What Were The Vikings Really Like?'' will be a totally new subject of study for most students.
-We will be evaluating the stereotypes we have and why we have them of Viking culture.
-We will be studying Viking homelands, what was it like to live in Scandinavia and evaluating the Viking raids.
-We will also be looking at some of the most famous kings such as Cnut the Great and Harald Bluetooth, evaluating who can be viewed as the greatest and why.
+The second period is called “What Were the Vikings Really Like?'' and will be a totally new subject of study for most students.
+We will be evaluating the stereotypes we have of Viking culture and why we have them.
+We will be studying Viking homelands, the Viking raids, and what was it like to live in Scandinavia.
+We will also be looking at some famous kings such as Cnut the Great and Harald Bluetooth, and evaluating who and why each can be seen as the greatest.
 We look forward to you joining us on our historical journey.

 Assessment